algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Functional_specifications.md

  On the center of the leftmost and rightmost walls there is a path to teleport to the opposite side of the map, this path is commonly named "Tunnel".

- On each corners you can see bigger Pac-dots, they are called "Power pellets", when eating them, ghosts turn blue and will avoid Pac-Man, but if the player catches one of them, he will gain bonus points and the ghost will return in the center of the map to return to life and restart the chase.
+ On each corners you can see bigger Pac-dots, they are called "Power pellets", when eating them, ghosts turn blue and will avoid Pac-Man, but if the player catches one of them, he will gain bonus points and the ghost will return in the center of the map to return to life and continue the chase.

  Multiple elements or actions in the game provide the player with points, here is a full table of these elements: